rackspace/php-opencloud/docs/userguide/LoadBalancer/USECASES.md

+# Basic operations

-# Create a new load balancer
+## Create a new load balancer

-# Add a node to a load balancer
+## Add a node to a load balancer

-# Delete a load balancer
+## Delete a load balancer

-# Retrieve a list of all load balancers
+## Retrieve a list of all load balancers

-# Update a load balancer's name
+## Update a load balancer's name

+# Load balancing algorithms

-# Retrieve a list of all load balancing algorithms
+## Retrieve a list of all load balancing algorithms

-# Update a load balancer's algorithm
+## Update a load balancer's algorithm

+# Optional features

-# Configure a health check for a load balancer
+## Configure a health check for a load balancer